⭐️⭐️⭐️⭐️⭐️ Top rated on TripAdvisor

 Explore the majestic Tsarevets Fortress, a symbol of medieval splendor, perched atop a hill and offering panoramic views over the city and the Yantra River.
 Stroll through the charming Craft Street, where traditional Bulgarian crafts and handicrafts come to life, creating a vibrant atmosphere that reflects the city’s cultural heritage.

-→ Free time at the afternoon
+→ Free time in the afternoon

 Overnight in Veliko Tarnovo, Bulgaria